 Q: What Should You Consider?

 A: First and foremost, avoid rolling brushes.
 Rolling brushes are designed to lift dirt, hair, and debris that hide inside carpets.
 For hardwoods, this is not an issue.
 The rolling brush will do more harm than good as it will leave scratches the wood.
 If you cannot find one with no rolling brush, then choose one that can allow you to switch off the brush attachment, thus preventing it from spinning.
+Learn more about deep carpet cleaning.

 Secondly, look out for vacuum systems with padding and rubber wheels.
 They help prevent scratches and other damages.

-Lastly, check out that it has good suction power.
+Check out that it has good suction power.
 Superior suction quality and control are a must since the two ensure that no dust, dirt or debris is left behind.

 Q: What Company Makes the Best Hardwood Floors Vacuums?